RyanFleck/Manuals/content/languages/js.markdown

 # Why use JavaScript?
 (2024)

-JavaScript is a simple multi-paradigm language with broad applications:
+JavaScript is a beginner-friendly language with broad applications:

 - Backend programming and scripting (Node.js or Deno)
 - Frontend programming (Vanilla ES5/6)